Can I Eat Expired Peach?

 β–Ό

-If Peach has been at room temperature for 24 hours, it's best to discard it to prevent foodborne illness.
+If Peach has been at room temperature for 24 hours, it's best to discard it to reduce the risk of foodborne illness.
 Bacteria can multiply rapidly in perishable foods like peaches when left at room temperature for extended periods, increasing the risk of spoilage and contamination.

 How long after opening can I eat a container of sliced Peaches?